lai-bianca/readme-test/docs/documentation/getting-started.md

 You're on your way to building an awesome developer hub!
 Here's some of the things you'll want to check out.

+This is a test sentence added by Bianca.

 # 📝 Customize your docs

 What you're looking at right now is what we call our **Guides**.
 It's a free-form place to write to your heart's content!
 And the best part is... you aren't alone!
 Your users can contribute (with your approval, don't worry!) using the **[Suggested Edits](https://docs.readme.com/main/docs/suggested-edits)** feature on every page.
 It's like GitHub Pull Requests, but for text!